alexwlchan/alexwlchan.net/src/_drafts/assume-worst-intent.md

-can post things that only pre-approve followers can see maybe only Mutual's only down to the level of individual users so you look at sites like Facebook
+can post things that only pre-approve followers can see maybe only Mutual's only down to the level of individual users

+{% slide assume_worst_intent 34 %}

+so you look at sites like Facebook
 LiveJournal dream with they offer really granular permissions for who can see every post and you can decide that on a